Archkitten/python_experts/README.md

 **Theme: Every Scrum Team needs to integrate "RGB Values with an Image" their project.**

 > Requirements
-- [ ] RGB Values with an Image, Frontend... how would you change to grey scale dynamically?
+- [ ] **ARCH + AIDAN** RGB Values with an Image, Frontend... how would you change to grey scale dynamically?
 Look for Hack in code.

-- [ ] RGB Values with an Image, Backend... how would you write a message into image (Links to an external site.) and transport it to the Web?
+- [ ] ** RGB Values with an Image, Backend... how would you write a message into image (Links to an external site.) and transport it to the Web?
 Look at Pillow Image write in Tester.

 - [ ] RGB Values with an Image, New Development.  explore and implement a new possibility in manipulating images (Links to an external site.).